dmcki23/MultiplicativeECA/src/Paper/Paper.md

 The negative sign bit is the highest place bit in a unit vector.\
 ![Unit Vector Chart](unitVectorChart.jpg)

 The Cayley-Dickson (CD) and Fano support classes are discussed in greater detail in the readme and the documentation, they along with the Galois class provide sets of multiplication tables to be compared with cellular automata.
 The CD multiplication implementation permutes the steps of splitting and recombining hypercomplex numbers to increase the scope of the CD equation, $(a,b)x(c,d)=(ac-d*b,da+bc*)$, where * is the conjugate.
 It verifies itself by producing the symmetric group of its degree when interacting with other CD multiplications.
-The Fano library octonions produce a linear match to the CD octonions, and John Baez's octonions [@Baez].\
+The Fano library octonions produce a linear match to the CD octonions, and John Baez's octonions \cite{Baez}.\

 The main algorithm uses a set of permutations operating on cellular automata input, each permuted neighborhood becoming a factor, with four kinds of multiplications. \
 ![The four kinds of multiplication used](MultiplicationsDiagram.jpg)